Section A: Enrollment, Aid and College Life

 offices, as well as on the clark.edu website.

-Depending on the type of incident, mass notification may be delivered via office and classroom phones, active computer screens, active Smart Classroom screens, and in some areas, loudspeakers.
+Depending on the type of incident, mass notification may be delivered via office and classroom phones, active computer screens, active Smart Classroom screens and interior loudspeakers.
+Additional notifications are also available to students and employees through text messages and email with a free subscription to RAVE.
 Emergency Building Coordinators are posted in every building to assist with emergency protocols.

 Exercises (drills) will be conducted several times each year to ensure general preparedness.
 All members of the college community are expected to participate.
 When possible, advance notification of planned exercises will be circulated.